techhoney15/phone-js-ts/README.md

 }
 */

-// Example 2: Only callingCode and phone const result2 = validatePhoneNumber({
+// Example: Only callingCode and phone const resultGB = validatePhoneNumber({
   callingCode: "+44",
   phone: "7700 900123",
 });